tabassum221b/gender-disparities-in-stem/README.md

-# Unveiling Gender Disparities in STEM: A Comprehensive Analysis
+# Sentiment Analysis and Data Mining of Gender Gaps in STEM

 **Contributors**: Homayra Tabassum, Veronica Mata